WriteRead024/GHCP-PythonTesting/README.md

 the Python programming language as well as an opportunity to further explore the Python capabilities of
-Microsoft's GitHub CoPilot cloud service.
+Microsoft's GitHub Copilot cloud service.